marellocommerce/marello-application/README.md

-Marello Enterprise Application
+Marello OroCommerce Enterprise Application
 ==============================

-Marello Enterprise Application is the commercial version of Marello Application bundled with extended capabilities of OroPlatform Enterprise.
+Marello OroCommerce Enterprise Application is combination of both OroCommerce and Marello Enterprise editions.
 This document contains information on how to download, install, and start using Marello Enterprise.

 ## Requirements

-Marello Enterprise is a Symfony 2 based application with the following requirements:
+Marello - OroCommerce Enterprise is a Symfony 2 based application with the following requirements:

 * PHP 7.0 or above with command line interface
 * PHP Extensions